Changing Jobs and the Effects it Has on Buying a Home

 A Note About Bonuses – Will They Help or Hurt?

-If a substantial portion of your income at your new employer will be generating from bonuses, you may want to discuss this in great detail with your lender before moving ahead.
+If a substantial portion of your income at your new employer will be generated from bonuses, you may want to discuss this in great detail with your lender before moving ahead.
 Mortgage lenders will rarely consider future bonuses as income unless you have been on the same job for a minimum of two years and have a good track record of receiving those bonuses.
 They, the lender, will average your bonuses over the last two years in an effort to realistically calculate your earned income.

 Changing employers means that you do not have the required two-year track record necessary to count bonuses as income.
 Ouch.

-A Word About Part-Time Employees:
+A Word About Part-Time Employees

-If you earn an hourly income but rarely work a 40 hour work week, you should not change jobs.
+If you earn an hourly income but rarely work a 40-hour work week, you should not change jobs.
 There would be no way to tell how many hours you will work each week on the new job.
 Therefore, there’s no real way to determine your income.
 If you stay at your current job, the lender can simply average your earnings and come up with a figure.
 If you have a choice in the matter, stay where you are during the home buying process and after you are closed and moved in, redirect your efforts into finding a new and better job that you love.

-Be careful to make sure you align the rate of pay with what you previously had so you don’t fall behind on any payments or get yourself into a situation where you’re paying penalties and sliding backwards or falling behind.
+Be careful to make sure you align the rate of pay with what you previously had so you don’t fall behind on any payments or get yourself into a situation where you’re paying penalties and sliding backward or falling behind.
 It sounds very obvious to say that but you’d be surprised at how many people still overlook this fact.

-Earning Over-Time Income Can Help:
+Earning Over-Time Income Can Help

 Since all employers award over-time hours differently, your overtime income can be determined, but be very careful about switching employers.
 If you remain at your current job, most likely, if there is a good track record established, your lender will give you credit for the over-time income.
-They determine your over-time earnings over the last two years, and then calculate a monthly average.
+They determine your over-time earnings over the last two years and then calculate a monthly average.
 That’s great news!
 Keep working hard!

-A Word About Self-Employment:
+A Word About Self-Employment

 If you are considering trading in your steady job for one of self-employment before buying a new home, don’t do it.
 Make your purchase first.